Limits on the axion-photon coupling from Chandrayaan-2 observations

 where $|A_\parallel(0)\rangle$ and $|a(0)\rangle$ are the initial field values.

 The above integral can be evaluated perturbatively in powers of $\gagg$~\cite{Raffelt:1987im}.
-Working up to first order in perturbation theory, one can find that the probability of conversion of axions into photons after traveling a distance $h$ from the solar surface in the solar magnetic field is given by,
+Working up to first order in perturbation theory, one can find that the probability of conversion of axions into photons after traveling a distance $h$ from the solar surface in the solar magnetic field as,